 In our last we caught the New York Spectator in November 1839 proposing to name the newest steamboat on Long Island Sound, The Pequod.
 And we learned too, this same steamer would be christened instead, the Mohegan.
-The following summer, the likely original of Melville's Father Mapple was sighted on board this same Mohegan.
+The following summer, one likely original of Melville's Father Mapple was sighted on board this same Mohegan.
 Still on everybody's mind was the tragic destruction of the steamer Lexington on January 13, 1840.

 Correspondence of the N. Y. Express.